 There are many ways to connect with God in worship.
 At St. John's, we offer many opportunities for meditative prayer and reflection.

 If prayer is a significant practice in your life, yet it sometimes gets crowded out very easily, you might enjoy the style of worship created by the community of Taizé in France.
-Taizé worship is based around structured rhythms of contemplation and silence that provide a way to “turn off the buzz” of ou…Read More »
+Taizé worship is based around structured rhythms of contemplation and silence that provide a way to “turn off the buzz” of our daily lives and experie…Read More »

 When it's not covered in snow, you can enjoy the meditative walk of our labyrinth!

 The labyrinth goes back 5,000 years or more.
 There are many indirect references to it as a spiritual tool.
 Abbess Hildegard of Bingen defined divinity as “a circle, a wheel, a whole.”
 In the Divine Comedy, Dante uses both the metaphor and the image of the labyrinth.
 It is from the tradition of …Read More »